rajewsky-lab/octopus_microRNAs/README.md

 ## Genome annotation
 Genome annotation files are stored in `genome_annotation` folder.
 `Octopus_sinensis_annotation.gtf.zip` - genome annotation obtained in the study.
+`isoforms_TAMA_polished.fa.zip` - mRNA isoforms generated from Iso-Seq and FLAM-seq data using TAMA with a polishing step.

 # How to cite